bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/datasheet-global-configurations/docs.md

 **Header Description:** This form can be used to show a description text over filter module.

 ### List Page Options
-These are the list page options to show in datasheet-
+These are the list page options to show in datasheet.
+These option can be ovverriden at category level-

 **Datasheet Columns:** You can opt what column to show.
 	Image- Image of product